Complete

 Pop over to the record booth and select a record to listen to on the station, will it be the Everly Brothers, Elvis Presley or Connie Francis?

 As is typical of a range of smaller electrical shops in the 1950s, our shop sells bicycles and started in business this way, before branching into electrical items.
-There will be a display of cycles and accompanying goods on the wall, such as dynamo lights, etc.
+See our display of cycles and accompanying goods on the wall, such as dynamo lights, etc.

-The shop will also display a range of advertising and promotional materials featuring stars of radio and TV as well as material that has been provided by brands (Pye, Ferguson, etc.).
+The shop also displays a range of advertising and promotional materials featuring stars of radio and TV as well as material that has been provided by brands (Pye, Ferguson, etc.).

 Crowd standing outside Loyds shop in Newgate, Bishop Auckland watching the cup final on a television in the shop window, April 1954.

 The walls and flooring of the shop will not have had any major overhaul from the 1930s, but will have been kept clean and tidy.
-There will be peg board on the walls of the shop to display smaller items like hairdryers, irons etc. Light colours will be used on the walls to make goods stand out.
+There is a peg board on the walls of the shop to display smaller items like hairdryers, irons etc. Light colours will be used on the walls to make goods stand out.

-The repair shop at the back of the building will function as a 1950s electrical repair shop, with museum staff and volunteers repairing electrical appliances.
-Engagers will be able to demonstrate and teach skills at a workbench and visitors will be able to practise these same skills at their adjoining workbench.
+The repair shop at the back of the building functions as a 1950s electrical repair shop, with museum staff and volunteers repairing electrical appliances.
+See demonstrations at a workbench and visitors will be able to practise these same skills at their adjoining workbench.